adsharma/adsharma.github.io/_posts/2025-10-17-graph-archiving.md

 ## Unify or Diverge?
 The Big Questions

 Should GraphAr and graph-std merge into one standard?
-Their purposes—GraphAr for data transfer, graph-std for exploratory queries—suggest keeping them separate.
+Their purposes—GraphAr for data transfer, graph-std for direct queries without ingesting—suggest keeping them separate.
 Unification is also appealing, but we need to solve some design decisions.
-Middle ground: align on small stuff: adopt "node" over "vertex" for consistency across docs.
+Middle ground: align on small stuff: adopt "vertex" over "node" for consistency across docs and make splitting parquet files optional.
 For massive graphs, such as a 100 GB dataset, graph-std’s single-file approach (e.g., one `indices.parquet`) could become a bottleneck.
 Sharding into, say, 100 1 GB files (`indices_part_{i}.parquet`) with metadata stitching them together is a fix, but DuckDB’s `EXPORT DATABASE` doesn’t split natively.
 You’d need a `COPY TO` loop with `FILE_SIZE_BYTES` checks to shard dynamically—a scripting hassle graph-std could address with a built-in CLI flag.